DIT-ROBOTICS/Eurobot-2026-Navigation2/src/custom_layer/README.md

 ### How to use
 Use topic `/keepout_zone` base on `std_msgs/msg/String`
 - format example `{data: ABCDEFKLMN}`
-    - one letter represent one zone, total 18 zones. (see the following picture) (I will add it later)
+    - one letter represent one zone, total 18 zones. (see the following picture)
     - the zones letter within `/keepout_zone` will be **not passable**, else will be passable.
     - for this example, zone `ABCDEFKLMN` will be **not passable**, zone `GHIJOPQR` will be passable.

 ### parameter settings
 ```yaml